Placement Organization: MIFUMI Project

 - Highly organized with a good sense of judgment

 Preferred Skills and Experience:

-- Post Graduate training in public health and /or project planning and management will be an added advantage
+- Post graduate training in public health and /or project planning and management may be an added advantage

-- At least 2 years’ experience in fundraising preferably in the area of public health
+- At least 1 year experience in the area of public health

 Living Conditions: Fellows will be provided with housing, health insurance and a living stipend of $550/month.
 Fellows will also receive an award of $1500 upon successful completion of the fellowship year.
 Flights to and from the placement site and all other costs associated with GHC programming are included.
 The placement location will be in the rural setting of Mifumi Village in Tororo District, Uganda.
 Fellows may need to work from the head office in Tororo.
 There is fully furnished staff housing available near the health centre and has a separate bedroom for each fellow.
 Whenever need arises for logistical support with travel, the organization can make a driver and vehicle available.